 The Utility Netmonitor Code is a nifty way to find out who’s tracking your device.

 When used properly, it’s supposed to help you find the geographic location of the contact number connected to your device through these ways.
-This can be very useful if you want to investigate further, or even when pressing charges.
+I can safely say that this is extremely useful if you want to investigate further, or even when pressing charges.

 For Android, you can use: